kennethdsheridan/rocm_gpu_tradecraft/README.md

 ```bash
 sudo /opt/rocm/bin/rocm-smi --setsclkoc 1700 --device 0
 ```
+- **Summary:** This command overclocks the GPU to a specified frequency (1700 MHz in this case), potentially improving performance but also increasing power consumption and heat.

 **Underclocking GPU:**

 ```bash
 sudo /opt/rocm/bin/rocm-smi --setsclkoc 1400 --device 0
 ```
+- **Summary:** This command underclocks the GPU to a specified frequency (1400 MHz in this case), reducing power consumption and heat, which may be beneficial for stability and longevity.

 **Setting Power Cap:**

 ```bash
 sudo /opt/rocm/bin/rocm-smi --setpoweroverdrive 200 --device 0
 ```
+- **Summary:** This command sets a power cap (200W in this case) on the GPU, limiting its maximum power consumption to control thermal output and power usage.

 ### ROCm-SMI Commands Summary